mondoohq/docs/docs/mql/resources/opcua-pack/README.md

 id: opc.ua.pack
 sidebar_label: OPC UA Resource Pack
 displayed_sidebar: MQL
-description: The OPC-UA resource pack lets you use MQL to query and assess the security of your OPC-UA servers.
+description: The OPC UA resource pack lets you use MQL to query and assess the security of your OPC UA assets.
 ---

 # Mondoo OPC UA Resource Pack Reference

-The OPC-UA resource pack lets you use MQL to query and assess the security of your OPC-UA servers.
+The OPC UA resource pack lets you use MQL to query and assess the security of your OPC UA assets.

 Resources included in this pack: